Introduction to tables

 Create a table

-You create a table using the Polaris UI or the Tables API.
-In the Polaris UI, select Tables from the left pane to access the Tables page.
+To create a table in the Polaris UI, select Tables from the left pane to access the Tables page.
 Click the Create table button located in the top-right corner of the page to create a new table.

 The following screenshot shows the Tables page with the Create new table dialog displayed: